-e) All permitted uses within the General Employment Designation shall be encouraged to locate in industrial/business parks on internal public roads which have direct access to Arterial Roads or Collector Roads.
+e) All permitted uses within the General Employment Designation shall be encouraged to locate in industrial/business parks on public roads which have direct access to Arterial Roads or Collector Roads.
 In the case of site-specific development proposals, permitted uses within the General Employment Designation shall be located on Arterial Roads or Collector Roads, although Council may give consideration to the use of other public roads where it is satisfied that no suitable alternative locations are available.
-In all cases, Council shall be satisfied that the proposed use of any site within the General Employment Designation will not create a traffic hazard and that any potential impact of the proposed use on adjacent land uses, particularly residential uses, will be minimal.
+Council shall be satisfied that the proposed use of any site within the General Employment Designation will not create a traffic hazard.